 Why Aug.
 23?
 By Aug.
 23, the majority of kids have gone back to school and the demand for leisure travel decreases a lot.
 Airlines know this, so they drop fares by 20 percent or more.

 Does this apply to international flights?
 Yes!
 You’ll see a drop in fares for international as well as domestic flights.

 What are the best days to fly to get a good fare?
 Traditionally, traveling on Tuesdays, Wednesdays and Saturdays will get you the best deals, but that can vary widely depending on where and when you’re going.

 How far in advance of my trip should I book?
-Usually experts say to book at least 30 days ahead.
+Book at least 30 days ahead.

 What sites can help me find good deals?
 If you want to get out of town but don’t care where you’re going, try using airfarewatchdog.com.
 You can enter your departure city and it will give you a list of places where you can travel for cheap.
 I also like kayak.com, hipmunk.com and travelzoo.com.
 And be sure to sign up for weekly alerts and last-minute deal alerts on the major airline websites, including flyfrontier.com/ways-to-save/online-deals, travel.southwest.com/specialoffers and united.com/web/en-US/apps/booking/specials/default.aspx.

 What are some other tips for finding deals this fall?Don’t forget to include Houston and Dallas as possible departure cities in your searches, especially for international travel.
 It can be worth the drive if you can score a low fare.
 Be flexible with your dates.
 You know how most airlines offer a calendar view that allows you to see all of the fares to a particular destination for the month?
 If you have some wiggle room in terms of when you travel, book according to the lowest fare.